-The knee joint is a hinge joint, named for its movement that's similar to the opening and closing of a door.
+The knee joint is a hinge joint, named for its movement that is similar to the opening and closing of a door.

 The joint consists of three main bones.
-The areas where each of these bones meet are covered in a protective material called cartilage.
-Additional pieces of cartilage known as the meniscus further support the knee.
+Where two bones meet, each bone meets has a protective covering of cartilage.
+Additional pieces of cartilage, known as the meniscus, further support the knee.

-All of these protective pieces of cartilage keep the bones in the knee from rubbing together, which can be very painful.
+All of these protective pieces of cartilage keep the bones in the knee from rubbing together.
+If this happens, it can be very painful.

 The daily demands on the knee and its potential for injury make it a common source for arthritis damage.
 Different types of arthritis exist, and the type determines which treatment a physician recommends.

 According to the American Academy of Orthopaedic Surgeons (AAOS), there are over 100 types of arthritis, and some of them are common in the knee.

 Osteoarthritis (OA) is the most common type of knee arthritis.

 It happens when the protective cartilage that covers the bones wears away.

 As the cartilage erodes, the bones of the knee joint start to rub together.

 This causes bone spurs to develop on the ends of the bones.
 Bone spurs may be painful and can limit a person's movement.